A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Summary

 \section{Summary}

-Recent high-precision measurements of the CR proton spectrum reveal clear deviations from a simple power-law behaviour, including (i) progressive spectral hardening above $\sim 200$ GeV, (ii) a pronounced excess in the 10–30 TeV range followed by a sharp turnover around $\sim 100$ TeV, and (iii) a broad spectral structure extending from $\sim 0.1$ to several PeV.
+Recent high-precision measurements of the CR proton spectrum reveal significant deviations from a simple power-law behavior, including (i) progressive spectral hardening above $\sim 200~\mathrm{GeV}$, (ii) a pronounced excess in the $10$--$30~\mathrm{TeV}$ range followed by a sharp turnover around $\sim 100~\mathrm{TeV}$, and (iii) a broad spectral structure extending from $\sim 0.1~\mathrm{PeV}$ to several PeV.
 These features cannot be readily explained within a single-component framework based solely on standard acceleration and propagation effects.

 In this work, we have shown that the entire proton spectrum from GeV to PeV energies can be consistently described by the superposition of two broad Galactic CR proton populations.
-In this minimal two-component framework, the observed spectral complexity arises naturally from the transition between a low-energy component with a sharp cutoff at tens of TeV and a second, harder component that dominates above $\sim 100$ TeV and extends to PeV energies.
+In this minimal two-component framework, the observed spectral complexity arises naturally from the transition between a low-energy component with a sharp cutoff at tens of TeV and a second, harder component that dominates above $\sim 100~\mathrm{TeV}$ and extends to PeV energies.

+The two-component model can be successfully applied to the CR helium population.
+It requires a harder ($\Delta \Gamma \approx 0.1$) first helium component with a power-law spectrum than that of the first proton component, extending effectively to several hundred TeV.
+At the same time, the second helium component scales with the proton spectrum as a function of rigidity.
+The superposition of these two components provides a consistent description of both the helium spectrum and the energy dependence of the p/He ratio from 100 GeV to 10 PeV.
+In the 50--200 GeV energy range, the proton spectrum may exhibit a mild concavity relative to a pure power-law first component.
+If this feature reflects the underlying interstellar CR spectrum rather than local source contributions or residual systematic effects, it may arise naturally from the characteristic concavity predicted by nonlinear diffusive shock acceleration models.

-The suggested model reproduces all major spectral features without invoking highly contrived acceleration or propagation scenarios.
-Moreover, the present data do not require a dominant contribution from a nearby or local source to explain the observed proton spectrum.
-While such sources cannot be excluded in principle, the two-component interpretation provides a population-based explanation at the Galactic scale, and is therefore favoured on grounds of simplicity.
-In this sense, the proposed model follows the spirit of Occam's razor, introducing no additional ingredients beyond those minimally required by the data.
+The proposed model reproduces all major spectral features without invoking highly contrived acceleration or propagation scenarios.
+Moreover, the present data do not require a dominant contribution from a nearby (local) source to explain the observed proton spectrum.
+While such sources cannot be excluded in principle, the two-component interpretation provides a population-based explanation at the Galactic scale and is therefore favored on grounds of simplicity.
+In this sense, the proposed model follows the spirit of {\it Occam's razor}, introducing no additional ingredients beyond those minimally required by the data.